kakun45/hackathon-spotify-back/README.md

 ```
 which allowed me to extract the text content from the MP3 files.
 Then, I used this information to create and write data files that we could easily insert into our database.
 To do this, I used the endpoint, which helped generate the data files from the external audio-to-text API responses:
 ```
-http://<host>/api-text-to-speach  // the endpoint to generate a data-file a from response of an external API
+http://<host>/api-text-to-speach  // the endpoint to generate a data-file a from the response of an external API
 ```

 3. To enable further analysis of our soundbites, I created an endpoint for our Data Scientists to query all the quotes from the database at
 ```
 http://<host>/all-quotes  // this endpoint to return all quotes from db
 ```
-The goal was to leverage the power of NLP to extract valuable insights from the quotes, such as: Sentiment Analysis, Topic Modeling, Named Entity Recognition, Text Summarization, Language Translation, Intent Recognition, Text Classification, Entity Relationship Extraction.
+The goal was to leverage the power of NLP to extract valuable insights from the quotes, such as Sentiment Analysis, Topic Modeling, Named Entity Recognition, Text Summarization, Language Translation, Intent Recognition, Text Classification, Entity Relationship Extraction.
 The end result would be a dashboard that presents these insights in a clear and actionable manner, allowing us to make data-driven decisions and improve the overall podcast listening experience for our users.